hmxmilohax/rock-band-3-deluxe/readme.md

 Next, copy all files/folders in `_build/ps3/` to `/dev_hdd0/game/BLUS30463/`

-If the folder does not exist, create it.
+If the folder does not exist, you have not installed vanilla patch 1.05.
+You need to do this first.
 The game will need the included .bin file, and a built .ark/.hdr to function.
 The folder format in `/_build/ps3` matches how it should be installed.

 Overwrite files if asked.